IsraelFulton/IsraelFulton.github.io/_pages/about.md

 ---
 layout: single
 title:  "About"
 permalink: /about/
 ---

-I’m a recent economics graduate with a restless curiosity for international affairs, artificial intelligence, climate and energy, and the many natural and human-made systems that shape our world.
+I’m a recent economics graduate passionate about international affairs, artificial intelligence, climate & energy markets.
+This site collects essays, project notes, and the occasional book review.

+### Quick facts

+* **Current role:** Analyst, Analysis Group (starting Aug 2025)
+* **Education:** A.B. in Economics, minor in Mathematics, Washington University in St Louis (’25)